sairam6381/Movie-Ticket-Reservation-System/README.md

   - install tkinter
   - install twilio
   - install smtp
+  - create account in twilio and a get number
   - enter your (mail id and password) & (twilio : account_sid , auth_token and number) in the otp_verify.py file